This Gluten Free French Silk Pie is an oldie but goodie. It gets its name from the luscious silky smooth texture of the chocolate filling!

 - 1 tsp vanilla extract, vanilla bean paste, or one vanilla bean, seeds removed

-- chocolate shavings or curls for garnish
+- chocolate shavings or curls for garnish, if desired

 - To make the whipped cream, pour the heavy cream into the bowl of a stand mixer fitted with the whisk attachment.
 Add the powdered sugar and vanilla.
 Whip on high until stiff peaks form.
 Spoon the whipped cream over the top of the chocolate filling OR fill a pastry bag fitted with an open star tip and pipe stars or rosettes on top of the pie.
-Garnish with chocolate shavings or curls.
+Garnish with chocolate shavings or curls, if desired.

 Inspired by the original Pillsbury recipe from Betty Cooper and Joanna Gaines’ recipe in her cookbook, Magnolia Table, Volume 2.